 Open to all successful female applicants for the full-time MBA and Executive MBA, who are resident in Ireland, achieving the relevant minimum GMAT score or above (MBA FT: min GMAT 600; EMBA: min GMAT 520 OR Executive Assessment (EA) 149 and above).

 There is no separate application process for these scholarships.
 All successful applicants for the MBA or the Executive MBA are automatically considered.
 Applications are reviewed on a rolling basis.
 Scholarships may be awarded prior to the closing date to exceptional candidates.
 Early application is recommended.

 NB As scholarships are limited and there is significant competition, applicants residing in Ireland may be required to attend an assessment centre as part of the scholarship review process.

-- The Women on the MBA Scholarship is funded by UCD Michael Smurfit Graduate Business School and will be awarded to exceptional female candidate who will be an ambassador for the MBA and the School during her studies and after graduation;
+- The Women on the MBA Scholarship is funded by UCD Michael Smurfit Graduate Business School and will be awarded to an exceptional female candidate who will be an ambassador for the MBA and the School during her studies and after graduation.

-- A student who withdraws, cancels or becomes inactive, enrols less than full-time, is suspended, or dismissed from the University will lose his/her scholarship eligibility.
-A student who takes such a status due to medical reasons may appeal in writing to Scholarship Committee to have his/her scholarship reinstated.
+- A student who withdraws, cancels or becomes inactive, enrols less than full-time, is suspended, or dismissed from the University will lose her scholarship eligibility.
+A student who takes such a status due to medical reasons may appeal in writing to Scholarship Committee to have her scholarship reinstated.
 The appeal must be submitted with supporting documentation, such as a letter from a doctor.
-In such a case, for there to be a possibility for reinstatement, a student’s leave from the University cannot exceed two consecutive semesters;
+In such a case, for there to be a possibility for reinstatement, a student’s leave from the University cannot exceed two consecutive semesters.

-- A student who declines an initial offer of admission and accompanying scholarship offer will not retain his/her scholarship offer if he/she reapplies at a later date;
+- A student who declines an initial offer of admission and accompanying scholarship offer will not retain her scholarship offer if she reapplies at a later date.

 - Scholarships are non-transferable and will only apply to the programme associated with the offer letter that contains the scholarship award.